 Where caught: Gulf of Mexico/US South Atlantic

 Cobia is more popular as a sport fish, and is not heavily targeted by commercial fishermen.
 Wild cobia is often caught as a by-catch in the shrimp and mackerel fisheries.
-Although not a target species, cobia’s white, firm, and sweet meat is becoming popular among chefs.
+Cobia’s white, firm, and sweet meat is becoming popular among chefs.
 Farmed cobia is showing up more and more in US markets because it is a very versatile fish that can be grilled, baked and makes an excellent crudo or sashimi.

 Rex Sole (Glyptocephalus zachirus)